My Night at Maud's

 My Night at Maud's (Ma nuit chez Maud), also known as My Night with Maud (UK), is a 1969 French New Wave drama film by Éric Rohmer.
 It is the third film (fourth in order of release) in his series of Six Moral Tales.

-Over the Christmas break in a French city, the film shows chance meetings and conversations between four single people, each knowing one of the other three.
+Over the Christmas break in the French city of Clermont-Ferrand, the film shows chance meetings and conversations between four single people, each knowing one of the other three.
 One man and one woman are Catholics, while the other man and woman are atheists.
-The discussions and actions of the four continually refer to the thoughts of Blaise Pascal on mathematics, on ethics and on human existence.
+The discussions and actions of the four continually refer to the thoughts of Blaise Pascal (who was born in Clermont-Ferrand) on mathematics, on ethics, and on human existence.
 They also talk about a topic the bachelor Pascal did not cover – love between men and women.